WebCourseworks/moodle-multirole-filter/README.md

 Configuration
 =============

-Enable the "Multirole" filter on your Moodle site.
-For further help reference the [Moodle documentation on enabling filters](http://docs.moodle.org/19/en/Filters#Enabling_filters).
+Enable the "Multiple-role Content" filter on your Moodle site.
+For further help reference the [Moodle documentation on managing filters](http://docs.moodle.org/24/en/Managing_filters).

 Use
 ===